bbauska/CSS3-Reference/README.md

 else in HTML are nonreplaced elements.

 ### Replaced Elements
-In contrast, *replaced elements* are those whose content is replaced by something not directly represented by document content.
+In contrast, <i>replaced elements</i> are those whose content is replaced by something not directly represented by document content.
 The most familiar HTML example is the img element, which is replaced by an image file external to the document itself.
 In fact, img itself has no actual